 The choir is now still growing and still searching for opportunities to reach out across divisions, to nurture hope, to lament the violence in our world, and to share joy through music.

 After several concert seasons, word of mouth has been spreading based on glowing reviews.
 Ideas continue to emerge for further integration of peace action–from moving spoken word pieces in concert to community partnerships outside of performances.
-To join the choir, or contribute your ideas, feel free use our contact form or email one of us directly.
+To join the choir, or contribute your ideas, please contact us at firstname.lastname@example.org

 Conscientious and peaceful communities.

 To embody and promote awareness, compassion, and engagement through the preparation and performance of high-quality choral music.

 - inclusion: acceptance and welcoming of diversity

 - social justice & human rights: promote themes in music and in our activities

 - musicianship: commit to high level of practice and performance